-How can we be cheerless when the Lord has provided for most of us so richly?
+How can we be cheerless when the Lord has provided for many of us so richly?
 Why compare ourselves with others who have more than we do, when Christ shows us billions around the globe who have less?
-The Lord has lavished abundant material and spiritual advantages on us!
+Many even in our own country.
+The Lord has lavished abundant material and spiritual advantages on many of us!
 So let us give thanks in all circumstances, for this is God’s will for us in Jesus.2 Let’s be thankful, not just once a year on Thanksgiving Day, but all year round.
 Our Savior richly gives us all things to enjoy, not selfishly, but as occasions for glorifying Him and doing good to others.
 Christ desires and commands us to have a lifestyle of thanks-living which involves grateful attitudes and actions, behaviors and beliefs, character and conduct.

 God rebuked Old Testament Israel because they did not serve Him with gladness after He showed them such abundant and undeserved kindness.3 What would He say to American Christians today?
 In the New Testament, the Lord groups ungratefulness with scandalous sins like idolatry and sexual immorality!4 God says that failure to honor Jesus and give Him thanks is a mark of pagans with foolish and darkened hearts.5 The whole Bible shows the crucial importance of actively giving thanks for all the blessings we receive from God’s generous hand.
 I need that reminder today.
 Maybe you do too.
 “The Lord has done great things for us, and we are filled with joy.”6